 Teach Stress Relief Strategies:

 If the workforce feels unduly stress (not all stress can be eliminated from any job), consider having HR, managers, or an outside agency teach employees stress relief techniques.
-The better equipped employees are to handle stress, the healthier they will be.
+The better-equipped employees are to handle stress, the healthier they will be.

-If employees need to take a few moments every once in awhile to utilize any of the techniques, management should allow them that time.
+If employees need to take a few moments every once in awhile to utilise any of the techniques, management should allow them that time.
 (As long as it’s reasonable and leads to increased productivity after).

 Business productivity is dependent on the productivity of employees.
 Employee’s productivity, unlike robots or machinery, is highly dependent on their positive mental health and work.
 Stress, anxiety, or depression in the workplace can all lead to dips in productivity, innovation, and attendance.
 That can affect the company’s financial success.